lgommans/oskalisti/README.md

   - Has a wishlist
   - Can view anyone's list and add (personal or normal) wishes for them
   - Can delete only the wishes which they created
-  - Can edit anyone's wish (unless they are marked as personal, because then you cannot see it exists)
+  - Can edit anyone's wish (unless they are marked as personal)
-    - It is meant for a group of friends or family, where there is trust
-    - The "last edited by" field cannot be cleared, so you can always see who did something
 - Administrators:
   - Can delete any wish
   - Can create accounts and see a list of current accounts